DanielBerman/zf2/README.md

 ### Installation using a tarball with a local Composer

-If you don't have composer installed globally then another way to create a new ZF2 project is to download the tarball and install it:
+If you do not have composer installed globally then another way to create a new ZF2 project is to download the tarball and install it:

 1. Download the [tarball](https://github.com/zendframework/ZendSkeletonApplication/tarball/master), extract it and then install the dependencies with a locally installed Composer: